PaulWallis42/Thermostat_New/README.md

 # Thermostat

-This is a simple bank thermostat app that allows you to increase and decrease temperature.
+This is a simple thermostat app that allows you to increase and decrease temperature.

 Features of the app include a power saving option and a form which accepts the name of a city and on submission will fetch the current temperature of that city via an API.